postlund/pyatv/docs/atvremote.rst

 Pairing with a device
 ---------------------
 To pair with a device, use the ``pair`` command.
-By default, it will wait one minute for the pairing process to complete.
 The remote control will be announced with name *pyatv* and PIN code to be used is 1234:

 .. code:: bash

     $ atvremote pair
-    Use pin 1234 to pair with "pyatv" (waiting for 60s) After successful pairing, use login id 0x0000000000000001
+    Use pin 1234 to pair with "pyatv" (press ENTER to stop)
-    Note: If remote does not show up, reboot you Apple TV
+    Note: If remote does not show up, try rebooting your Apple TV

-You can override all of the settings using ``--remote-name``, ``--pin`` and ``--pairing-timeout``.
+You can override the settings using ``--remote-name`` and ``--pin``.
+When you are done or if you want to abort, just press ENTER.

 .. note::